ashwinreddy/blog/_notes/Public/Activities/Activity.md

 feed: hide
 ---

-An activity is the exercise of [[Agency]] toward a goal achieved for its own sake.
-If we impose constraints for fun, it becomes a [[Game]].
+An activity is the voluntary attempt to overcome obstacles.
+If some of the obstacles are unnecessary, it becomes a [[Game]].